 0 – you reject the terms of the End User License Agreement (default value).1 – you accept the terms of the End User License Agreement.The possible values for PRIVACYPOLICY=<value> command line option are as follows:

-0 – you reject the terms of the Privacy Policy (default value).1 – you accept the terms of the Privacy Policy.The default values for INSTALLDIR=<full path to the folder> command line option are as follows:
+0 – you reject the terms of the Privacy Policy (default value).1 – you accept the terms of the Privacy Policy.The possible values for STANDALONEMODE=<value> command line option are as follows:

 The possible values for RUNRTP=<value> command line option are as follows: